ITensor/website/docs/recipes/basic_dmrg.md

 To do any DMRG calculation you first need a Hamiltonian.
 The simplest way to obtain one is to use a pre-defined Hamiltonian provided with the library.
-The sites used by the Hamiltonian are provided by a model object:
+The site indices used by the Hamiltonian are provided by a model object:

-`SpinOne::Model model(N);`
+`SpinOne model(N);`

 Here we have chosen to use spin 1 sites and our lattice size is `N`.
-Now instantiate the Hamiltonian, which is a matrix product operator (MPO):
+Next we instantiate the Hamiltonian, which is a matrix product operator (MPO):

-`MPO H = SpinOne::Heisenberg(model)();`
+`MPO H = Heisenberg(model);`

-(Note the second set of () at the end of the line.)

-Before beginning the calculation, we need to specify how many DMRG sweeps to do and what schedule we would like to follow as we change the parameters controlling the accuracy.
+Before beginning the calculation, we need to specify how many DMRG sweeps to do and what schedule we would like for the parameters controlling the accuracy.
 These parameters are stored within a sweeps object:

 <code>
-Sweeps sweeps(Sweeps::ramp_m);
+Sweeps sweeps(Sweeps::exp_m);
 sweeps.setNsweep(5);
 sweeps.setMaxm(100);
 sweeps.setCutoff(1E-5);
 </code>

-The argument `Sweeps::ramp_m` in the first line tells the sweeps object to gradually increase the maximum number of states kept in each sweep until it reaches the `Maxm` (=100).
+The argument `Sweeps::exp_m` in the first line tells the sweeps object to exponentially increase the maximum number of states kept in each sweep until it reaches the `Maxm` (which is 100 here).

-The wavefunction must have the same number of sites as the Hamiltonian, so we can declare it as
+The wavefunction must use the same sites as the Hamiltonian, so we construct it using the same model object as before

 `MPS psi(model);`

-By default the components of an MPS are set to random values; we could also set `psi` to some initial state in order to accelerate the DMRG convergence time.
+By default an MPS is initialized to a random product state; we could also set `psi` to some specific initial state in order to accelerate the DMRG convergence time.

 Finally, we are ready to call DMRG: